DukkyCode/Operating-System/P2/README.md

 ### Answer:

-It can affect both read and write greatly because cache can be used to reduce the amount of time required to access the data, especially on read as you need subsequent reads of the same data.
-For the above experiment, write takes more time because it has to access main memory to fetch the data and write it to the file, which can be seen the time difference between the two experiments.
+It affect both read and write greatly because cache can be used to reduce the amount of time required to access the data, especially on read as you need subsequent reads of the same data.
+For the above experiment, read and write without using the disk cache take a significant more time than with using the disk cache.